tamarainwang/global_retail_elt-project/README.md

 **Export to CSV**: I wrote the normalized data to CSV files for intermediate storage(a directory on my system) "outputs/models"

-**Database Upload**: Finally, I uploaded the CSV files to specific tables in the PostgreSQL database using SQLAlchemy.
+**Database Upload**: Finally, I uploaded the CSV files to specific tables in the PostgreSQL database using SQLAlchemy(snapsots of the database is shown in the snapshot folder)

-**Basis Analysis**: I did some basis analysis on the data to help the business gain insights into their best selling items, clients and locations.
+**Basic Analysis**: I did some basic analysis on the data to help the business gain insights into their best selling items, clients and locations.

 ## CONCLUSION